By 1870, the line would be completed to East Plattsmouth, Iowa. This location was set on the Missouri River.

 This structure, and its successor, the New Bridge both contain massive 402 foot main spans, rivaled by few spans.
 They sit parallel to old US-34, now County L-35/Livingston Road.

-The old trusses found their way to central Iowa, where they would cross the Des Moines River at Tracy.
+The old through trusses found their way to central Iowa, where they would cross the Des Moines River at Tracy.
 Unfortunately, they were demolished in 1950.
+Two of the deck trusses would be reused on the 1903 bridge, and it is unknown what happened to the other deck truss.

 It is approached by a pair of 8 panel, pin connected Pratt Deck Trusses with lengths of 202 Feet each.
 These spans replaced the other large span from the old bridge.

 The substructures are all stone, except for the end approaches on either side.
-Some of the deck trusses have been rebuilt with riveted connections.
+An epoxy was injected into the west pier in 1989, and the deck trusses were rehabilitated in 1993.

 The plates on the bridge are on the portals, and endposts of the main span.
 These can be clearly seen stating the bridge information.

-Presently, the bridge only serves westbound traffic.
+Presently, the bridge only serves westbound coal empties and general merchandise traffic.
 Structurally, it is in great condition.
 However, a new span was opened next to the bridge as part of a capacity increasing project.

 The hope is that this bridge will continue to serve traffic for many years to come.